SharjeelSafdar/project13b-bookmarking-app-with-aws/README.md

 It contains the infrastructure to deploy frontend client.
 It has the following constructs:

 - A S3 Bucket with public access to store the static assets of Gatsby web app
-- A Cloud Front Distribution to serve the static assets through a CDN
+- A Cloud Front Distribution to serve the static assets through a CDN.
+It also has the error handling capability: redirects any `404s` to `/404.html`.